tc39/proposal-wavy-dot/README.md

 There is a [shim for the proposed *Promise* API additions](https://github.com/Agoric/eventual-send).

 You can experiment with the infix bang syntax desugaring in the [Infix Bang REPL](https://babeljs.io/repl/build/11009/?externalPlugins=babel-plugin-syntax-infix-bang).

-The following code fragments are useful for elucidation:
+The following code fragments can be used as input:

 ```
 x ! p(y, z, q)